 Various Koh Samui hotels and resorts usually offer the same activities that can be booked through guest relations.
 Though depending on your location it can be a longer trip to get to where you want to go.
 For example, if you want to do some serious shopping but you are staying in Nathon, it could take up to an hour to get the big shopping centers in Bophut and Chaweng.

 Though if you are looking to have a good time, party, have some drinks and meet some new people, Chaweng would be your go to place.
 Resorts like Nora Buri and the Impiana are great options to enjoy the amazing beaches by day and party by night.

 If you are traveling with your family, I would consider family resorts like the Sheraton or Rocky’s Boutique Resort.
 They both have been more popular options for big and small families alike.
 Though if you are traveling with that special someone, you may want to have a more intimate time while on vacation.
 Romantic accommodation options like the Silavadee Resort or SALA Samui Resort both offer anniversary and honeymoon retreats for sentimental moments.

 Probably the most important factor in deciding your next accommodation on Koh Samui.
 If you are on a budget and would prefer cheap accommodation, areas like Maenam, Chaweng, and Bophut would be your best bet.

 Maenam usually has local accommodations and backpacking options available to travelers looking to avoid breaking their budget.
-Bophut also has great options, such as Ibis Samui Resort which is currently ranked as a 4 Star Resort for the cheapest hotels in Koh Samui on Tripadvisor.
+Bophut also has great options, such as Clay Samui Luxury Villas which is finely-appointed 5-bedroom villa in Koh Samui.